-AbstractThe course gives an introduction and overview of data engineering techniques.
+AbstractThe course gives an introduction and overview of data engineering techniques and practices.

-A data ‘revolution’ is underway, one that is already reshaping how knowledge is produced, business conducted, and governance enacted.
-Data has traditionally been time-consuming and costly to generate, analyse and interpret, and generally provided a relatively static and coarse snapshot of phenomena.
+A data ‘revolution’ is underway, a fourth industrial revolution, one that is already reshaping how knowledge is produced, business conducted, and governance enacted.
+Data has traditionally been time-consuming and costly to generate, analyze, interpret, and generally provided a relatively static and coarse snapshot of phenomena.

 This state of affairs is changing now.
-Rather than being scarce and limited in scope, the production of data is increasingly becoming a ‘deluge’ i.e. a wide flow of real-time, varied, resolute and relational data that are relatively low in cost.
+Rather than being scarce and limited in scope, data production is increasingly becoming a ‘deluge’ i.e. a vast flow of real-time, varied, resolute, and relational data relatively low in cost.

-Outside of business, data is increasingly becoming open as well.
-This data abundance (as opposed to data scarcity) is reshaping how we work with, circulate, trade, analyse and exploit data.
-This development is founded on the latest wave of information and communication technologies such as the plethora of digital devices encountered in homes, workplaces and public spaces as well as mobile, distributed and cloud computing; social media, and inter-worked sensors and devices.
+Data is increasingly becoming open as well.
+This data abundance (as opposed to data scarcity) is reshaping how we work with, circulate, trade, analyze, and exploit data.
+This development is founded on the latest wave of information sources and communication technologies, such as collective intelligence, artificial intelligence/machine learning, big data harvested from social media and the internet, or through the internet of things.
+Data is produced through mobile phones, distributed and cloud computing, open-source platforms, crowdsourcing platforms, and the plethora of digital devices encountered in homes, workplaces, public spaces, and inter-worked sensors and devices.

-These technical infrastructures are leading to evermore aspects of everyday life – work, consumption, travel, communication, and leisure – being captured as data.
-Moreover, they are re-configuring the production, circulation and interpretation of data, producing what has been termed ‘big data’.
+These technical infrastructures lead to evermore aspects of everyday life – work, consumption, travel, communication, and leisure – being captured as data.
+Moreover, they are re-configuring the production, circulation, and interpretation of data.

 Python programming is a prerequisite.